UlenSoubam/retirement-portfolio-optimization/result_and_findings.md

 ### ✅ **Stock-wise Dividend Yield & Portfolio vs. NIFTY 50**
 - High-dividend stocks provide stable passive income.
 - **Interpretation:**
-  - The portfolio yield > NIFTY 50 yield, which ensures reliable income generation.
+  - The portfolio yield deviates upward in a steady steep slope from NIFTY 50 yield, which ensures strong capital appreciation.
   - If lower, additional dividend-yielding assets may be needed.

 ## 🔹 **7.
 Final Evaluation: Is the Portfolio Retirement-Ready?**

-✅ **The portfolio has met the stated objective suggesting it is suitable for retirement portfolio**
+✅ **The portfolio has met all the stated objective suggesting it is suitable for retirement**
-- It exceeds **12% CAGR** with controlled risk.
+- It has exceeded **12% CAGR** with controlled risk.
-- Strong **Sharpe & Sortino Ratios** for risk-adjusted returns.
+- It has strong **Sharpe & Sortino Ratios** for risk-adjusted returns.
+- Tangengy portfolio has the most optimum risk and return tradeoff.
 - Monte Carlo simulations indicate high probability of success.
-- Dividend yield exceeding that of nifty 50
+- Dividend yield exceeded nifty 50.
 - Sectoral diversification has enhanced stability.